apatriarca/SFND_3D_Object_Tracking/WRITEUP.md

 *Prepare the TTC computation based on camera measurements by associating keypoint correspondences to the bounding boxes which enclose them.
 All matches which satisfy this condition must be added to a vector in the respective bounding box.*

+I added to the bounding box data structure all the keypoint correspondences with both keypoints in the bounding box ROI.
+To make the method more robust to outliers (and make the successive step faster), I decided to limit the amount of matches to a fixed amount (30).

 ## FP.4 Compute Camera-based TTC

 *Compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.*

+I used the method outlined in the lectures to compute the TTC from the camera matches computed in the previous task.
+I tried both the median and the mean of the distances ratio and found the mean was giving me better results and I thus ended up using that method.

 ## FP.5 Performance Evaluation 1

 *Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
 Describe your observations and provide a sound argumentation why you think this happened.*

+The Lidar sensor generally gives a relatively good estimation compared to the camera sensor.
+The main errors are caused by the presence of the outliers and the fact we are computing a velocity between two lidar points that do not correspond to the same point on the car.
+During the entire sequence there is a problem in the selection of the bounding box to use for the TTC and that causes issues for both methods.

 ## FP.6 Performance Evaluation 2

 *Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.*